 In the same vein, there should be clear guidelines regarding the protection of all company data.
 That means that employees should be regularly reminded what information must never be divulged to outside entities.

 Finally, you should trust your employees that whenever they encounter something problematic, they should immediately report it.
-This way, even when uncertain, they will always have a superior to rely on and won’t let suspicious activity pass unnoticed.
+Even when uncertain, they will always have a superior to rely on and won’t let suspicious activity pass unnoticed.

 While there are various ways to establish cyber security awareness, the following key points should be covered as a priority:

-Every new employee should be immediately acquainted with the basic practices used to ward off cyber security attacks.
-That way, not only will all risks of committing rookie mistakes be avoided, but the company will also paint itself in a more professional light.
+Every new employee should be immediately acquainted with the basic practices to ward off cyber security attacks.
+That way, all risks of committing rookie mistakes will be avoided, but the company will also paint itself in a more professional light.

-Follow cyber security trends—both in the attack and defence area—and regularly upgrade the preparatory courses.
-Both older and newer employees should be informed of any important issues as soon as possible.
+Follow cyber security trends in the attack and defence area and regularly upgrade the preparatory courses.
+Both older and newer employees should be informed of any critical issues as soon as possible.

 Hiring a potential training provider is the tie that binds your business to utmost safety.
-You needn’t look too far, at Essential IT, we’ve provided this service to countless businesses in Sydney, Australia and beyond.
-Our team is one of the best companies which offer cyber security awareness training out there.
-With cyber security Sydney, both you and your data are in safe hands.
+You needn’t look too far; at Essential IT, we’ve provided this service to countless companies in Sydney, Australia and beyond.
+Our team is one of the best companies that offer cyber security awareness training.
+With cyber security Sydney, you and your data are in safe hands.